 - Hermaphrodite: More conventional portrayals of this are certainly within its grasp.
 Most of its worshipers end up like this as well.

 - Horny Devils: Slaanesh and all its daemons are this.

-- It Pleased Me: That they might receive pleasure from the act is the only reason followers of Slaanesh need to do anything.
+- It Amused Me: That they might receive pleasure from the act is the only reason followers of Slaanesh need to do anything.